elahe-dastan/code101/Readme.md

 public key can be decrypted by its private key so if a person picks up your public key from your bio, writes a message and encrypt it using the key no one can decrypt the message but you

+## Digital Certificates
+Now let's talk about a real situation suppose you see a pair of sneakers on Amazon and want to order them, to pay for them you give all the information of your credit card and not worry at all, clearly there is an asymmetric cryptography, you encrypt your information by a public key and only the Amazon site has the private key and is able to decrypt but when did you get the public key?!!
+That's why we need digital certificates like SSL and TLS.